luccs271course-spring2018/lab2-linmaliakal/README.md

 # Objectives

-An understanding of the following concepts and techniques:
+An understanding of the following concept`s and techniques:

 - entity objects
 - linear search